- Recommended for: Grades K-3

 - Checkout reminders slide — add your own reminders!

-- “What Should We Do Now?” slide — This is very clear instructions (with images!) on what students should be doing after the Grandparents Day Storytime.
+- “What Should We Do Now?” slide — This is very clear instructions (with images!) on what students should be doing after the media literacy library lesson.

 The second part is the scrolling slides.
 Set them on a timer to scroll on a screen during library checkout.
 Students can use the scrolling slides to complete one of the two Scavenger Hunts.
-All images and information in the slides relate to themes for Grandparents Day Storytime.
+All images and information in the slides relate to the Media Literacy Storytime theme.

 - Happy Birthday to…